Free Initial Assessment

 A person who passes away without making a will dies ‘intestate’.
 This means the court decides how their estate will be shared according to the rules of intestacy.
 The court may also appoint guardians for young children.
 The court’s decisions may not be what the person themselves would have wished.

-How much can a beneficiary receive?
+How much can a beneficiary receive in a will?

 At Davisons, we can advise you on how to reduce inheritance tax when drafting your will.
-If you pass away without a will, your beneficiaries are likely to pay more tax as the rule of intestacy are not tax-efficient.
+If you pass away without a will, your beneficiaries are likely to pay more tax as the rule of intestacy is not tax-efficient.

 What is the role of an executor?